microsoft/studentambassadors/.github/ISSUE_TEMPLATE/--community-creation.md

 ---

-#### _Written an article, recorded a video, created a GitHub repo, or built anything else on the Microsoft/Azure platofrm that you'd like to share?
+#### _Written an article, recorded a video, created a GitHub repo, or built anything else on the Microsoft/Azure platform that you'd like to share?
 Great!
 We'd love hear about it!_

 > Please submit this issue only if YOU are the author (or one of the authors) on the associated item and have permission to have that link featured in our student platforms.